 A roofing cricket is typically necessary in situations where the width of the chimney exceeds a specific measurement, usually 30 inches or more.
 Kentucky building code specifically says, “A cricket or saddle shall be installed on the ridge side of any chimney or penetration greater than 30 inches (762 mm) wide as measured perpendicular to the slope.
 Cricket or saddle coverings shall be sheet metal or of the same material as the roof covering.”

-This measurement can vary based on local building codes and the specific requirements of your region.
-However, consulting with a professional roofer or adhering to local regulations is important to determine whether cricket is needed for your chimney.
-Roof crickets may also be necessary in areas with high precipitation or where the roof’s slope creates a potential water flow issue around the chimney.
+The need for a roofing cricket depends on local building codes and your region’s specific requirements.
+Consult a professional roofer or follow local regulations to determine if a cricket is necessary for your chimney.
+You may also need a cricket in areas with heavy precipitation or where the roof’s slope directs water toward the chimney.

 Extending the Life of Your Chimney & Preventing Chimney Leaks